datanav/docs/collecting_data.rst

 To meet this requirement for classifying data, we recommend generating a *global-classification* dataset.
 This contains various metadata that can be picked up and enriched via hops to the data needing categorized.
 When mentioning splitting of raw data, to "clean it" means that the objects come in clean, and the data used to categorize it in the source system can be merged into ``global-classification`` to generate aggregated sets of metadata used to classify.

 An example of this can be a product and product type coming in as one data object.
 The best practice is to split the raw data into two data objects.
-The product can go into *global-equipment* or other appropriate global used for products..
+The product can go into *global-equipment* or another appropriate global used for products..
 The product type would be merged in to *global-classification* dataset.
 Product type is now ready to be used as a category for products needing this.

 Semantics as a method for classification of data
 ------------------------------------------------